 For the purpose of debt management, the Law School restricts the certification of the Bar examination loan.
 Graduates may have multiple lenders for their Bar loans; however, the total of the multiple loans may not exceed the highest loan amount offered in the market.
 Before applying for a Bar loan, graduates are encouraged to meet with the Office of Financial Aid for advice on the terms and restrictions of the Bar loan.

 Through the William C. and Selma B. Harris Memorial Fund, Whittier Law School is able to provide emergency short-term loans to students with immediate need.
-The loan can be accepted for up to $500, depending on the availability of funds, for a maximum 60-day term and bear no interest.
-Students must complete an application (and a petition form) for the loan when applying.
+The loan can be accepted for up to $500, depending on the availability of funds, for a maximum 60-day term and bear no interest unless it is not paid by the due date.
+The loan is limited to one per student per academic year.
+Students must complete an application for the loan when applying.
 The emergency loan funds are available within 72 hours after the loan application is fully approved by all required parties and has been received by the Business Office.

 Students must be currently enrolled at Whittier Law School to qualify for the Harris Memorial emergency loan fund.
 No emergency loans can be made before the first day of classes or after the last day of classes for any enrollment period.
 Funds in the emergency loan account are limited and in the event the loan funds are depleted, no loan can be made until funds are available.

 By regulations, loan funds are disbursed in two payments for the fall and spring semesters.
 Typically, financial aid loan funds will occur within 10 days prior to the first day of the semester or the enrolled program.
 The Office of Financial Aid will notify students of the arrival of their loan proceeds.
 There is a need of three (3) business days for the posting of loan funds onto a student’s account at the Law School.
 All loan funds will then be handled by the Business Office (BO) for tuition payments and refunds of loan aid for cost of living (if applicable).
+Students will receive refund checks the week school begins.
+Students will need to see the BO to sign off on their checks.
+Students must bring in identification before a check can be released.
 Except for the process of determining eligibility and certifying loan funds, the Office of Financial Aid is prohibited from conducting any cash transaction on a student’s account.
-Therefore, students must contact the Business Office with any information or inquiries related to tuition due, fees charged, and/or refunds of their loan funds.
+Therefore, students must contact the BO with any information or inquiries related to tuition due, fees charged, and/or refunds of their loan funds.

 To make public interest law careers more financially feasible for Whittier Law graduates, the Whittier Law School Public Interest Law Foundation (WPILF) and the Law School administration established a Loan Repayment Assistance Program (LRAP) in 2002, with the first grants awarded in May 2003 and July 2003.
 The 2002 feasibility study indicated that LRAP was a necessary institutional commitment to support the work of the Center for Children’s Rights (CCR), the WPILF Summer Grant Program, the Externship Program, and a Whittier curriculum emphasizing the legal needs of the under-represented.